Find synonyms Find exact match

 Thyroid size — Thyroid size is a sensitive marker for iodine deficiency because goiter, although not the most severe consequence of iodine deficiency, is the most clinically evident.
 Assessment by palpation is too crude to be anything more than qualitative except in severe deficiency, but ultrasonography is precise, quantifiable, and easily performed.

 Other tests — Thyroid radioiodine uptake is increased in iodine deficiency because of both thyroid stimulation and the low iodine pool size, but is not a practical field test.
-Serum T4, T3, and TSH concentrations are within their respective normal ranges in most children and adults with iodine deficiency; thus, these tests are not sufficiently sensitive for diagnosis of the disorder.
+Serum thyroxine (T4), triiodothyronine (T3), and TSH concentrations are within their respective normal ranges in most children and adults with iodine deficiency; thus, these tests are not sufficiently sensitive for diagnosis of the disorder.

 PROPHYLAXIS AND TREATMENT OF THE COMMUNITY — Iodine deficiency is a global public health problem and, in combating it, emphasis should be placed on diagnosis and correction at the level of the community rather than the individual.
 Achieving sufficient iodine nutrition in the population would eliminate the need for specific supplementation during pregnancy and lactation.

-For the general nonpregnant, nonlactating population in the US, iodine supplementation above what is obtained from iodine fortified foods is not necessary.
-For pregnant and lactating women in the US, the American Thyroid Association recommends supplementation of 150 mcg of iodine (in the form of potassium iodide) daily during pregnancy and lactation, which is the dose included in the majority of prenatal vitamins marketed in the US .
+For the general nonpregnant, nonlactating population in the United States, iodine supplementation above what is obtained from iodine fortified foods is not necessary.
+For pregnant and lactating women in the United States, the American Thyroid Association (ATA) recommends supplementation of 150 mcg of iodine (in the form of potassium iodide) daily during pregnancy and lactation, which is the dose included in the majority of prenatal vitamins marketed in the United States .
 The Institute of Medicine recommends iodine intake at 220 mcg daily for pregnant women and 290 mcg daily during lactation .
 (See 'Pregnancy and lactation' below.)

 Iodization of salt — Iodization of salt is the preferred method of increasing iodine intake in a community.
 Salt iodination is legally mandated in many countries.
 Salt is a dietary necessity and often the only one that communities cannot provide for themselves.
 Adding iodine during the packaging or processing of salt is an efficient means for distributing iodine on a mass basis.
 It is technically easy (and can even be done manually) and the cost is low, although the accompanying changes in salt processing may increase the price to the consumer.
 The usual "dose" is between 10 and 50 mg of iodine/kg salt (sodium chloride) as potassium iodide or iodate.